 50% UNI "Trade" to 50% LP tokens.

 - Exit out of the LP pool:

 50% LP token "Trade" to 50% ETH.

 50% LP token "Trade" to 50% UNI.

 When using our DeFi wallet imports, the entry and exit from the LP pool is automatically imported as unlabeled Deposit and Withdrawal.
-These open Deposits and Withdrawals are best merged to Transfer per pool into a Manual Integration, in order to subsequently replicate the trade there as described in the example above.
-The placeholder "Generic Asset" available in Blockpit can be used as the LP token.
+These unlabeled Deposits and Withdrawals are best edited each into a Transfer to link them into a new Manual Integration where you subsequently replicate the Trades as described in the example above.
+The Trade can be done against the LP token a unique placeholder "Generic Asset" available in Blockpit.

 This process is very similar to the replication of a simple Swap.
 The only difference is the division of initial assets in equal parts (Asset1 and Asset2, etc.) into several "Trade" transactions and the possibility of additional rewards.